aranmariaines/read_pdfs/README.md

 # Read Pdfs

-It takes a Pdf(example-2.pdf) that contains a table and saves it in Excel file (table_second_page_example.xlsx)

-read_pdf.ipynb contains all the code and process

-To download the Excel file click on 'View raw'
+This script reads a PDF file (click on example-2.pdf to see it) and saves its data into Excel File(table_second_page_example.xlsx).

+Example-2.pdf

+table_second_page_example.xlsx

+To review full code check: